 Seminars and Specialized Training

-Strong applicants for this placement generally have prior experience working with individuals who struggle with chronic emotional dysregulation and high-risk impulsive behaviors.
-In addition, strong applicants will have experience conducting evidence based therapies including at least some components of Dialectical Behavior Therapy (i.e., DBT skills groups, consultation team, phone consultation, and/or individual therapy).
-Fellows who match with this placement typically have a strong interests in treatment and/or scholarship related to personality pathology and show promise for developing into leadership roles.
+Competitive applicants for this placement generally have prior experience working with individuals struggling with chronic emotional dysregulation and high-risk impulsive behaviors.
+In addition, they have experience conducting evidence-based therapies including at least some components of Dialectical Behavior Therapy (i.e., DBT skills groups, consultation team, phone consultation, and/or individual therapy).
+Fellows who match with this placement typically have demonstrated promise in scholarly work in areas related to personality pathology, emotional dysregulation, trauma, or impulsivity, and they show potential for developing into leadership roles.

 Applicants selected for this placement must successfully pass background checks conducted by Yale University and Yale-New Haven Hospital.